MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 Requirements
 ^^^^^^^^^^^^

-AppConnect Serial requires the Serial Pack and API.
+AppConnect Serial requires the Serial Pack and API 2.0.0 or higher.

 Usage
 ^^^^^